onurrrk/SpawnerSystem/README.md

   - **Empty spawner breaking system** can be enabled or disabled, and the dropped spawner type is determined by the config.
   - All messages are fetched from the config for easy translation or text change.

-- **Language Support (Optional)**
-  - Can be added in the future: display spawner names in different languages (EN, TR, ES, AR, etc.) via config.

 ## ⚡ Commands

 | Command | Permission | Description | Example Usage |